 Clay-Barnette Aquamation in Shelby, North Carolina was the first funeral home in North Carolina to offer alkaline hydrolysis for humans.
 It also offers the service for pets.
 Yadkin Valley Pet Funeral Services in Elkin, North Carolina also offers the option for pets.

 Most bodies are buried in established cemeteries, but there are no state laws in North Carolina that prohibit burial on private property.
 Local governments may have rules governing private burials, however.
 Before conducting a home burial, check with the town or county clerk and local health department for any rules you must follow.

 If you do bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.

 In North Carolina, there are few restrictions on scattering or storing cremated remains.
-(The rules are set out in North Carolina Statutes § 90-210.130.)
+(The rules are set out in North Carolina General Statutes § 90-210.130.)
 According to state law, ashes may be placed in a crypt, niche, or grave -- or kept at home.
-Ashes may also be scattered in any of ways listed below.
+Ashes may also be scattered in any of the ways listed below.
 If the remains are not claimed within 30 days after cremation, the crematory is authorized to scatter the ashes.

 Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
 Use common sense and refrain from scattering ashes in places where they would be obvious to others.